MassiveZappy/PCnunchuck/README.md

 # PCnunchuck
 A full start-end 3d printing project for a nunchuck using an arduino micro.
 ![Image of a Nintendo Switch Themed Arduino-PowerdNunchuck](https://github.com/MassiveZappy/PCnunchuck/blob/main/img.jpg?raw=true)
+- Weekly - Bi-weekly updates!
+(Don't quote me on this!)

 # Models Exported from Blender-3.3
 - Models are all very unrefined.
 Dremmel/sanding REQUIRED.